-Ms. Karen Cimorelli, Coordinator of Disability Support and Services Nomahegan Hall, room N-3, Phone: 908-709-7164, karen.cimorelli@ucc.edu

-All requests for accommodations from Union County College students, pursuant to Section 504 or the ADA, should be directed to Ms. Cimorelli.
+Karen Cimorelli, Coordinator of Disability Support and Services Student Development Building, SD-115, Phone: 908-709-7164, karen.cimorelli@ucc.edu All requests for accommodations from Union County College students, pursuant to Section 504 or the ADA, should be directed to Ms. Cimorelli.